Metaswitch/chronos/doc/design/resynchronization.md

 The node loops through their timer wheel.
 For each timer it does the following processing

 * It compares the `cluster-view-id` on the GET request to the stored `cluster-view-id` in the timer(s).
 If these are the same, then the nodes stops checking the timer and moves onto the next timer.
+This allows timers that have been created under the new cluster configuration (or have already been updated) to be quickly passed over).
 * The node then calculates the replicas for the timer given the new cluster configuration.
 If the timer will have a replica on the requesting node under the new configuration, the node pulls out the information for the timer, and adds it to the response.
 * The timer information in the response has the new replicas, and the cluster-view-id represents the new cluster configuration.